 Annya Dahmani

-I am a second year PhD student in the Department of Psychology at UC Berkeley, advised by Alison Gopnik.
+I am a third year PhD student in the Department of Psychology at UC Berkeley, advised by Alison Gopnik.
 I am in the Cognition and Developmental areas with a Designated Emphasis in Cognitive Science.
 I am also affiliated with Berkeley AI Research.
+I am supported by the DoD NDSEG Fellowship and a Chancellor’s Fellowship from UC Berkeley.

 You can email me at adahmani [at] berkeley.edu